python/cpython/Doc/library/datetime.rst

 daylight time.
 In Eastern, that's times of the form 5:MM UTC on the day daylight time ends.
 The local wall clock leaps from 1:59 (daylight time) back to 1:00 (standard time) again.
 Local times of the form 1:MM are ambiguous.
-:meth:`astimezone<datetime.astimezone>` mimics the local clock's behavior by mapping two adjacent UTC hours into the same local hour then.
+:meth:`~.datetime.astimezone` mimics the local clock's behavior by mapping two adjacent UTC hours into the same local hour then.
 In the Eastern example, UTC times of the form 5:MM and 6:MM both map to 1:MM when converted to Eastern, but earlier times have the :attr:`~.datetime.fold` attribute set to 0 and the later times have it set to 1.